Cincinnati Reds State Of The Union For 2016

 2016 MLB Previews: Team Salaries + SOTUs (MLB Teams State Of The Unions) Links Page here.

 Posted on December 27, 2015, in MLB Teams State Of the Unions and tagged adam wainwright, alejandro de aza, Andrew McCutchen, Anthony DeSclafani, Aroldis Champman, baltimore orioles, BIlly Hamilton, Brandon Dixon, brandon finnegan, brandon phillips, brian price, Bronson Arroyo, burke badenhop, Carlos Contreras, chicago cubs, chris davis, chris young, cincinnati reds, Cincinnati Reds Payroll in 2016, Cody Reed, devin mesoraco, dusty baker, eugenio suarez, Ivan De Jesus, J.J.
 Hoover, Jason Bourgeois, jay bruce, Jesse Winker, joey votto, John Lamb, Jon Moscot, Jose Peraza, Jumbo Diaz, Keury Mella, kyle kendrick, la dodgers, madison bumgarner, matt holliday, Michael Lorenzen, Mike Leake, milwaukee brewers, NL Central, paul goldschmidt, pittsburgh pirates, Raisel Iglesias, Ramon Cabrera, rickey henderson, ryan braun, Ryan LaMarre, ryan mattheus, Scott Schebler, st louis cardinals, stephon johnson, todd frazier, tony cingrani, Tucker Barnhart, Tyler Holt, walt jocketty, washington nationals, will venable, yadier molina, zack cozart.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Cincinnati Reds State Of The Union For 2016.